Vacuum Forming

 Reprocessed Plastic

-Thermoplastic material made from industrial plastic scrap generated by another processor.
+Thermoplastic material made from industrial plastic scrap generated by another process.

 Sag

 The flow of heated plastic sheeting during thermoforming, where molten sheets sag.
-The sag distance, measured by an electric eye, indicates the material's readiness for forming.
+The sag distance is measured from the sheet clamp plane to the lowest point of the hanging sheet.

 Sandwich Heating